-After working for about fourteen years on The Hood of Aalayfa and the subsequent novels, I ended up being thrust into a grand love affair that was not of my own making.
-Embroiled with such fervour with my creation, I waited long before forces from beyond had to coerce me into unveiling myself which I am reluctant to do.
+Why does the Goddess Inanna want to ascend?
+Where has she been?
+And why was she up to now in so much obscurity?
+After writing this amazing epic fantasy for about fourteen years, The Hood of Aalayfa and its subsequent books, I ended up being thrust into a grand love affair that was not of my own making.
+Embroiled within my obscurity, deep in my creation, I waited long before forces from beyond had to coerce me into unveiling myself which I am reluctant to do.
 So here I am, tunnelling into the core of the earth, comfortable in the skins of my story, like paper wings on my back.

-I admit that I have procrastinated in writing about my writing because we hear of so many writers blogging, writing, speculating on their creations but few realize that whatever is focused on is what one ultimately draws into their reality.
-To be honest, I could not possibly care less who reads my novel or not, as it was for me a very private dance into the unknown, which I face yet again as I begin this blog.
+I admit that I have procrastinated in writing about my writing because we hear of so many writers blogging, writing, speculating on their creations.
+I prefer to focus on what ultimately draws me into a new type of reality.
+Honestly, my interest in writing is very personal, it is a private dance into the unknown, an obscure journey into the deep path of the heart.

-When I first started the process of writing novels, my biggest issues were basic: a laptop, a comfortable place, financial support and most importantly discipline, which is very hard indeed when you have to sit down and write in a house full of distractions and people who sometimes don’t understand the energetic investment and the hard work involved.
+When I first started the process of writing novels, my biggest issues were basic: a laptop, a comfortable place, bare financial support and most importantly discipline; writing is hard when you have a house of distractions and people who don’t understand the energetic investment and the hard work involved.
 Suddenly you remember that you have a thousand other things to do.

-I admit that I have become very comfortable in obscurity, relishing those strange moments when words tumble into my mind, images construct themselves, sentences flow out of my fingers until I become an open flowing vessel.
-I stare blankly out into the busy city where nobody can see what is happening internally: this utter emerging of the inner world happening while the external world shrinks away with its ordinariness; and suddenly you are seeing things differently, not engaged anymore with the old and boring.
-Windows open in breathless whispers inviting you into new perspectives.
+I admit that I have become very comfortable in obscurity, relishing those strange moments when words tumble into my mind and images construct themselves.
+Sentences flow from my fingers and I stare blankly out into the busy city.
+The inner world and external world find a place of bonding in strange places.
+Windows open in whispers inviting you into new perspectives.

-Like the goddess Inanna who descended into the depths of the darkness, I emerge from obscurity like the vehement moon across the horizon; for Inanna cannot descend into the world below without heeding the call of the world above, calling for her to rise, and so she does, carrying with her the secrets imparted to her by that which guides her from the world above.
+Like the goddess Inanna who descended into the depths of the darkness, I emerge from obscurity.
+Inanna cannot descend below without heeding the call of the world above.
+Collectively, we are calling for her to rise, and so she does, imparting those spectacular secrets of the underworld.